wtsnjp/BXghost/README.md

 * TeX format: LaTeX
 * TeX engine: LuaTeX, XeTeX, pTeX, upTeX, and ApTeX (pTeX-ng)

-Since this package is intended to create documents in Japanese, it assumes appropriate classes and/or packages are loaded in some engines (e.g., LuaTeX-ja for LuaTeX and bxjscls for XeTeX).
+Since this package is intended to be used for creating documents in Japanese, it assumes appropriate classes and/or packages are loaded in some engines (e.g., LuaTeX-ja for LuaTeX and bxjscls for XeTeX).
 BXghost does not load any external packages automatically.

 ## Usage

 This package provides following commands:

 * `\eghostguarded{<text>}` inserts *Europian ghost* (invisible and zero-width alphabets) before and after the `<text>`.
 In math mode, it outputs only `<text>` without the ghosts.
-* `\jghostguarded{<text>}` inserts *Japanese ghost* (invisible and zero-width Kanji) before and after the `<text>`.
+* `\jghostguarded{<text>}` inserts *Japanese ghost* (invisible and zero-width Japanese characters) before and after the `<text>`.
 In math mode, it outputs only `<text>` without the ghosts.

 ## Acknowledgements